 This expense is associated with marketing, licenses and fees, and shareholder communications.
-The expense for the three and six months ended June 30, 2021 is higher than the comparative periods from the prior year primarily due to an increase in fees related to the US listing.
+The expense for the nine months ended September 30, 2021 is higher than the comparative periods from the prior year primarily due to an increase in fees related to the US listing.
+The costs for the current quarter are consistent with the comparative period in the prior year.